 The aims of Chondromalacia Patella rehabilitation are to decrease pain, strengthen weak muscles of the knee and hip, stretch tight muscles and gradually return to full fitness.
 Patella taping is often a key part of treatment and rehabilitation.

 Rest from activities that aggravate the injury.
 As a general rule, if it hurts or is made worse by an activity then don't do it!
 Running and jumping activities are usually restricted.
 Applying ice may be beneficial.
 Ice may be applied following injury or activities that cause pain.

 The main aim is to strengthen the quadriceps muscle.
 This should allow the knee cap to track normally in the groove of the knee joint.

 Strengthening exercises for the hip abductor muscles such as Gluteus medius, may also be beneficial.

-Exercises to stretch the outside of the knee should be perfromed.
+Exercises to stretch the outside of the knee should be performed.
 Tight lateral structures will not allow the kneecap to track naturally.
 Stretching the ITB, Quads, Hamstrings and groin is usually advised.
-Sports Massage can play an important part in this.
+Sports massage can play an important part in this.
 Deep massage techniques to the thigh, particularly outside of the thigh can assist in releasing the tight lateral structures.

 Return to full fitness should be gradual and sports specific training should only begin when there is no pain.
 Full strengthening exercises should be completed, to restore the muscles to full and balanced strength.
 Any biomechanical abnormalities should be corrected to prevent the injury returning.

-To make a booking to see your local Melbourne sports physiotherapist for treatment of your Chondromalacia Patellae Injury, please call your local clinic or book online.
+To make a booking to see your local Melbourne sports physiotherapist to treat your injury with Chondromalacia Patellae Physiotherapy, please call your local clinic or book online.